 • Prepaid debit cards and money transfer services are practical options, though they may involve fees.

-With all those factors in mind, here are specific options you may have to send or receive funds without a bank account involved.
+With all those factors in mind, here are specific options you may have to send or receive funds if you haven’t opened an online bank account or traditional one:.

 • There are often no fees involved, and you may enjoy cash back and other rewards for completing a transaction with your linked card.

-• Both the sender and receiver must have the same digital wallet for the transaction to be free.
-If you have PayPal or Venmo, your recipient needs to have them too in order to do a peer-to-peer or P2P transaction.
+• Both the sender and receiver typically must have the same digital wallet for the transaction to be free.
+If you have PayPal or Venmo, your recipient usually needs to have them too in order to do a peer-to-peer or P2P transaction.
+However, you may be able to use, say, Visa+ to move money between PayPal and Venmo without fees.

-• Fees may apply when using extras like expedited transfers or paying by credit card, and mobile wallets in the US are often restricted to transfers within our country.
+• Fees may apply when using extras like expedited transfers or paying by credit card or sending money internationally.

 • Mobile wallets can get all sorts of information as you use them — your name, mailing and email addresses, mobile number, records of your calls and texts, your contacts and calendar, the unique ID number of your mobile device, account information, what you buy and where and for how much.
 Not everyone is comfortable with sharing all of that personal data.